flyingcircusio/fc-nixos/doc/src/kubernetes.rst

 VMs with the **kubernetes-node** role run pods that are assigned to them by the master.
 There must be at least one node per project.
 Using at least 3 nodes is recommended.
 Additional node VMs can be added at any time.
 They automatically register with the master.

+**kubernetes-frontend** allows a VM to access the cluster network of the project.
+HAProxy can be used to load-balance incoming traffic to pods.

 The roles can be combined on a machine.